 Dr. Candice Goucher

-Dr. Candice Goucher is Professor of History at Washington State University, Vancouver, where she has taught since Fall of 2000.
-She also serves on the staff of the Center for Columbia River History, a consortium of WSU, Portland State University, and the Washington State Historical Society.
-Previously she chaired the Black Studies Department at Portland State University.
+Dr. Candice Goucher is Professor of History and co-directs the Collective for Social and Environmental Justice at Washington State University, Vancouver, where she has taught since Fall of 2000.
+Previously she chaired the Black Studies Department at Portland State University, in Portland, Oregon.